-Committee/Meeting Chairperson or designated alternate must read at the beginning of every IPEC-Americas meeting (whether live or electronic).
-The reading must be documented in meeting minutes.
+Committee/Meeting Chairperson or designated alternate must read at the beginning of every IPEC-Americas meeting - including virtual meetings.
+The reading of the antitrust must be documented in meeting minutes.

 IPEC-Americas activities involve cooperative undertakings and meetings of competitors.
 Trade associations such as IPEC-Americas are often perceived as vulnerable to violations of the antitrust laws.
 Penalties for violating the antitrust laws are severe, and can include heavy fines, injunctions, civil judgments, and even imprisonment.
 It is therefore the policy of IPEC-Americas and its members to comply strictly with all applicable antitrust laws.
 It is the responsibility of each member company to follow these rules at all times.

 The antitrust laws seek to preserve a free competitive economy and trade in the United States and in commerce with foreign countries.
 Competitors may not restrain competition among themselves with reference to the price, the quality or the distribution and outputs of their products, and they may not act in concert to restrict the competitive capabilities or opportunities of their competitors, their suppliers or their customers.